Deep Enteroscopy

 As its name suggests, a spiral enteroscopy involves the use of a rotating spiral positioned over the endoscope, allowing it to move back and forth the small intestine.
 The main advantage of a spiral enteroscopy is that it allows the endoscope to travel across a larger distance in a shorter period of time.

-• Crohn’s disease
+• If you suffer from Crohn’s disease

-• Tumours in the small intestines
+• Identify the cause of bleeding in the small intestine

 Doctor holding on to a Scope